andresmiguel/angular-training/README.md

 # angular-training
-The Workshop Registration form was created.
-The only issue that is missing in the form is the More Actions menu.
+The Workshop Registration form is done.
+The More Actions dropdown menu now appears on the hover event of the element.
+This behavior will be changed with angularJS.